FIELD, Ernest George

 Add my storyBiography contributed by Adelaide Botanic High School

 Ernest George Field was born on 18 October 1891 in Penrith, New South Wales, Australia.
 He lived with his mother, Caroline Field, father, Joshua Field, and sister, Elsie Isabel Field, in Upper Castlereagh.
-At the time of his enlistment, he was unmarried and had no known partner.
+At the time of his enlistment, he was unmarried.
 He was a farmer by trade and identified as a Methodist.
-Field assigned service number 11062.
-According to his enlistment medical records, he stood 5’5” tall, had a chest measurement of 35 ½ inches, and weighed 126 pounds.
+According to his enlistment records, he stood 5’5” tall, had a chest measurement of 35 ½ inches, and weighed 126 pounds.
 He had grey eyes, brown hair, and a fair complexion, with no distinctive marks.
-He enlisted for military service on 30 October 1915 at the age of 24 and was formally signed in as a private on 1 November.
+He enlisted for military service on 30 October 1915 at the age of 24.

 Field embarked from Sydney, New South Wales, on January 15, 1916, aboard the RMS Osterley.
 He reached Cairo in February, where he joined the 1st Divisional Ammunition Column and was assigned to the 6th Battery as a Gunner.
-Shortly after, he embarked for Alexandria, boarded the Tunisian, and disembarked in Marseilles to continue his military service.
-In 1917, his health began to deteriorate due to the war, as he was reported to have multiple fevers, but no reason was given for why.
+In March 1916 he was taken on strength with the 13 Field Artilllery Brigade.
+In June he embarked from Alexandria, aboard the Tunisian, and disembarked in Marseilles 23rd June 1916.
+In 1917, his health began to deteriorate.
 He was hospitalised in March but managed to return to his unit by late April.
-Unfortunately, he fell ill again and was diagnosed with influenza.
+Unfortunately, he fell ill again later that month and was diagnosed with influenza.

-Little is known about his life after he returned safely from the war to Australia on June 23, 1919.
-However, he lived a long life and passed away on April 26, 1980, at the age of 88 in Castlereagh, City of Penrith, New South Wales.
-He was buried next to his younger sister, who sadly passed away in infancy at just 11 months.
+Field returned safely from the war to Australia arriving back in Australia 9th August 1919.
+He passed away on April 26, 1980, at the age of 88 in Castlereagh, City of Penrith, New South Wales.